 We loved everything about the hotel from its magnificent tended orchids in the front lobby to the narrow decorative elevator which allowed only two ‘very friendly’ people to use the lift at one time.

 Streets were cobblestoned and narrow.
 People drove fast in small cars with loud horns and liked to park on the sidewalk; sirens screamed from police cars just like in the movies.
 American music played in stores and eateries.
 Motorcyclists and bicycle riders without helmets raced by us.
 Gypsies begged on street corners and homeless people sat on benches and curbs.
 One indigent man sat under an ATM machine.
 There seemed to be a constant movement on the streets; men and women sitting in front of cafes sipping wine, people with their dogs (mostly French bulldogs), people on cellphones and smoking cigarettes.
-Shop keepers were busy with customers and the general feelings in Paris seemed to be calmer than in America.
+Shop keepers had a steady stream of customers and Parisians in general, seemed calmer than Americans.

 On my last day in Paris, I remember the cab ride to Charles De Gaulle airport.
 I rolled my window down and enjoyed the soft misting of rain.
 Looking like a paparazzi, not wanting to miss any part of the city, I videoed all that I could.
 A tremendous wave of nostalgia mixed with a premature yearning for a place I had not yet left overwhelmed me.
 I kept snapping photos—in hopes of bringing a slice of Paris home with me, not knowing when or if I’d ever return.
 Looking out the window, I watched the twilight descend and the capital became bathed in a translucent misty lavender glow.

 You can view my New York and Paris photo gallery by clicking here.